Imperial Resort Beach Hotel

-Imperial Resort Beach Hotel is a hotel in Entebbe, Uganda.
+Imperial Resort Beach Hotel is a five star hotel in Entebbe, Uganda on 27 acres of landscaped gardens on the shores of lake Victoria.

 Location

 It is located on the shores of Lake Victoria, Africa's largest fresh-water lake, not far from Uganda's largest airport, Entebbe International Airport.
 This location is approximately 42 km, by road, south of Kampala, Uganda's capital city.
 The coordinates of Imperial Resort Beach Hotel are:00 02 48N, 32 28 16E (Latitude:0.0467; Longitude:32.4710).

 Overview

 The establishment has 181 rooms, on 4 (four) floors.
 Of the rooms, five (5) are junior suites and one (one) is a presidential suite.
-The hotel is a member of the Imperial Hotels Group, which owns three hotels in Entebbe and three others in Kampala.
+The hotel is a member of the Imperial Hotels Group, which owns three hotels in Entebbe and three others in Kampala with substantial ownership in the hands of Karim Hiriji.
 As of July 2014, the groups hotels and real estate holdings include the following: